This page is for Faculty members. If you are a student, please see the Student Advocacy page.

 - You should discuss any evidence with the student, using the opportunity to explain the policy and the suspicion, as well as advising the student that you will be following the academic dishonesty policy procedure with the office of Community Standards.

 - You may assign a grade letter “E” for the assignment or course of there is preponderance of evidence that the student did indeed violate the policy.
 The instance of academic dishonesty and your action taken should be reported to our office using the reporting form and a copy to the department chair.
-If you have questions about the form, please contact the Director of Community Standards.
+If you have questions about the form, please contact the Office of Community Standards.

 - With the form, include a copy of the course syllabus (uploading option provided at the end of the online form)